ldez/prm/docs/content/main.md

 # clone and fork (if needed) a repository.
 prm clone git@github.com:user/repo.git

-# clone (don't create fork on GitHub and add a fork to remote.)
+# clone (don't create fork on GitHub).
 prm clone -n git@github.com:user/repo.git

-# clone and fork (if needed) a repository, and use the username as root directory.
+# clone and fork (if needed) a repository,
+# and use the username as root directory.
 prm clone -r git@github.com:user/repo.git

+# clone and fork (if needed) a repository.
+The fork will be created in an organization. prm clone -o myorg git@github.com:user/repo.git
 ```

 Clone a repository:

-* create a fork if needed
+* create a fork if needed (can be created to an organization)
 * add the remotes to the repository

 # 💫 Help